Law enforcement gunfire that killed armed driver in Fairbanks also wounded passenger and trooper, updated account says

 Both the trooper and woman were treated at a hospital for non-life-threatening injuries and the trooper was released the same day, officials said.

 Troopers had initially tried to stop Lane on Monday because they recognized his vehicle from the day before, when he fled law enforcement who were trying to pull him over for erratic driving, they said.
-That pursuit was terminated when conditions became unsafe.
+That pursuit ended when conditions became unsafe.

 The five officers who fired at Lane were placed on a temporary administrative leave after the shooting, and troopers publicly identified them Thursday.